guidorice/mogeo/README.md

 - [ ] union
 - [ ] difference

-## algorithms roadmap
+### algorithms

-- [ ] parallelized/optimized spatial join
+- [ ] parallelized+vectorized spatial join
 - [ ] rasterize from vector
 - [ ] vectorize from raster
-- [ ] projections and CRS support
+- [ ] re-projection and CRS support
 - [ ] simplify or decimate
-- [ ] stratified sampling
+- [ ] stratified sampling?
+- [ ] zonal stats?
 - [ ] smart antimeridian crossing mode? (dual quaternions?)

-## architectural design
+## architectural decisions

-Features are composed of an N-dimensional arrays of numeric types, e.g (float32).
+- Features are composed of an N-dimensional arrays of numeric values, e.g (float32).
 If greater than 2 dimensions are needed, there is flexibility in that they can represent an elevation (z) and/or other measurement dimensions (m1, m2, ...mn), for example.

-Graphs of geometries within Features are composed of [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for memory and cache efficiency.
+- Graphs of geometries within Features are composed of [adjacency matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) for memory and cache efficiency.
+- Promote Mojo's value semantics, because it is preferred over reference semantics.
+- Promote vectorization (SIMD) and concurrency.